salabim/MySimpleGUI/README.md

         print(f"colour {ansi.red} red {ansi.onred}{ansi.white} red on white {ansi.reset}", file=window.results)
         print(f"still red on white {ansi.reset}{ansi.green} green", file=window.result)

--   On top of the ANSI colors, A font may also be specified with ansi.font (or ansi["font"]).
+-   On top of the ANSI colors, A font can be specified in a similar way with ansi.font (or ansi["font"]).
-It makes it possible to change font inline.
+It makes it possible to change fonts inline.
 The font should be specified immediately following the ansi.font code and terminated by |.
 E.g

         from MySimpleGUI import ansi